Johann Ludwig Tiarks: First visit to North America

-In 1817, on Banks’ recommendation, he was appointed an astronomer to one of the commissions established uner the Treaty of Ghent.
+In 1817, on Banks’ recommendation, he was appointed an astronomer to one of the commissions established under the Treaty of Ghent.
 He acted for Joseph Bouchette who fell ill that year.
 He remained with the commission after Bouchette was replaced with William Franklin Odell.

 In September 1817 he arrived in Akwesasne to make astronomical observations.

 He befriended many of the local Mohawk people and their priest, Father Joseph Marcoux.

 At the end of July 1818 Tiarks and his group left Akwesasne and with the American surveying team headed to Lake Champlain.
 Ferdinand Rudolph Hassler headed the American team.

 At the lake both teams independently discovered that John Collins and others had incorrectly located the 45th parallel north, placing the fort at Rouses Point, New York in British territory.
 The American members of the boundary commission refused to accept the findings.
 Hassler had been replaced as astronomer by Andrew Ellicott, who was far less cooperative.
 Ellicott was reported as saying to Tiarks "we should not do our work so exactingly and forget about completing most of it".
 Tiarks refused to go along with the suggestion, as he felt it put his reputation on the line.
 He was strongly supported in this by British Commissioner Thomas Henry Barclay.

 In 1819 he was working in the upper Connecticut River basin where part of the boundary was to run.
 During summer 1820 he was working in what became northwestern New Brunswick and nearby areas of Quebec, returning to the upper Connecticut that fall.

 Disputes between British and American commissioners brought his work to a halt and he returned to Europe in 1821.